wongzihinrick/NewsClassifier/README.txt

 - Evaluates the model using accuracy, precision, recall, and F1-score
 - Saves the complete Logistic Regression pipeline and result file

-training/train_multinomial_naive_bayes_model.py
+training/train_complement_naive_bayes_model.py
-- Trains the Multinomial Naive Bayes model
+- Trains and tunes the Complement Naive Bayes model
 - Evaluates the model using accuracy, precision, recall, and F1-score
-- Saves the complete Multinomial Naive Bayes pipeline and result file
+- Saves the complete Complement Naive Bayes pipeline and result file

 training/compare_models.py
 - Reads all model result files